jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/CodeBook.md

 ## Code book

+The tidy data set contains

+Analysis of the "Human Activity Recognition Using Smartphones" data set from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 * subject
   * data type: integer 1 to 30
   * description: The identifier of the study subject.
 * activity
   * data type: character
   * description: The physical activity in which the subject was engaged at the time of the observation.
-Allowed values: WALKING WALKING_UPSTAIRS WALKING_DOWNSTAIRS SITTING STANDING LAYING
+    1. WALKING
+    2. WALKING_UPSTAIRS
+    3. WALKING_DOWNSTAIRS
+    4. SITTING
+    5. STANDING
+    6. LAYING
-* mean.time.BodyAcc.mean.X variable from the UCI HAR Dataset.
+* mean.time.BodyAcc.mean.X
   * data type: number
   * description: The mean of the time.BodyAcc.mean.X variable from the UCI HAR Dataset.
 * mean.time.BodyAcc.mean.Y